Radio 1's Weekend Breakfast Show: Dev and Alice Levine (March - November 2018)

-On 17 January 2018, BBC Radio 1 announced that Alice Levine would be shifted from the weekend afternoon slot (1-4pm) to co-host Dev on the Weekend Breakfast slot.
-At a time when pay equality is under scrutiny at the BBC, Radio 1 confirmed Alice Levine and Dev would earn the same, as will Maya and Jordan.
-Matt Edmondson filled Alice Levine's afternoon slot.
-The show was then increased to three days (Friday to Sundays) as the weekend schedule was incorporated into Friday's schedule.
+On 17 January 2018, BBC Radio 1 announced that Alice Levine would be shifted from the weekend afternoon slot (1-4pm) to co-host with Dev on the Weekend Breakfast slot.
+Matt Edmondson filled Levine's afternoon slot.
+The show was then increased to three days (Friday to Sundays).

 Matt Edmondson and Mollie King (November 2018 - January 2021)

-On 26 October 2018, BBC Radio 1 announced that Matt Edmondson and Mollie King would join the Radio 1's Weekend Breakfast Show, swapping with Dev and Alice Levine which shifted to the afternoon slot at 1-4pm.
-The schedule change may have been sparked by Charlie Sloth's unexpectedly early departure from Radio 1 in October 2018.
-As a result, Dev has been covering Charlie Sloth's evening show, namely The 8th.
-According to Radio 1's website, he will continue to do for the foreseeable future.
-If he had stayed on breakfast, this would have meant a late-night finish for Dev on Thursdays, followed by an early-morning start on Fridays.
+On 26 October 2018, BBC Radio 1 announced that Matt Edmondson and Mollie King would join the Radio 1's Weekend Breakfast Show, swapping with Dev and Alice Levine.
+The schedule change may have been sparked by Charlie Sloth's unexpected departure from Radio 1 in October 2018.
 The changes took into place on 16 November 2018.
 The first song of the show was Higher from The Saturdays and Flo Rida, as they called Greg James (Radio 1 Breakfast presenter) to pick it.

 Show Length

-At the beginning, the show had a length of 3 hours, which was from 7-10am.
-Beginning from September 2014, the show was then increased to 4 hours (6-10am) due to changes on the late night and early morning schedule.
+At the beginning, the show had a length of 3 hours, from 7-10am.
+Beginning in September 2014, the show was then increased to 4 hours (6-10am) due to changes in the late night and early morning schedule.

-From 5 September 2019, another shake up happened to the early morning schedule.
-Arielle Free hosts the weekend early breakfast slot, and Mollie King hosts a new show called "Radio 1's Best New Pop with Mollie King" on Friday 6-6:30 am.
-This results in the show reducing to 3 hours 30 minutes (6:30 - 10am) for Fridays; and 3 hours (7-10am) for Saturdays and Sundays.
+On 5 September 2019, the early morning schedule changed again; Arielle Free hosted the weekend early breakfast slot, and Mollie King hosted a new show called "Radio 1's Best New Pop with Mollie King" on Friday 6-6:30 am.
+This resulted in the show length reducing to 3 hours 30 minutes (6:30 - 10am) for Fridays; and 3 hours (7-10am) for Saturdays and Sundays.

 Due to the COVID-19 pandemic, the show was adjusted to 7-11am, inclusive of Radio 1 Anthems at the final hour of the show.
 The adjustment was to help Radio 1 promote social distancing and to limit the number of staff allowed in the studio.
-The show is then moved to 7-10:30am in the September 2020 adjustments.
+The show was then moved to 7-10:30am in the September 2020 adjustments.